Fig Tree Bush Camp

 - Minimum 2 nights stay

-- Park fees are compulsory and are payable in cash to Zawa on day of departure
+Park fees are compulsory and are payable in cash to DNPW on day of departure if they are not included in the package.

 Fig Tree Bush Camp offers superb food and after a three-course supper guests will sit around a campfire, feet in the sand, gazing at the stars and listening to the sounds of the African Bush.